seanwestfall/templatehaskell/draft2.md

 ```

 #### Conclusion
-This guide was for the most part written from collecting information written in other guides on Template Haskell and quasi-quoting -- from both online and academic sources.
-Please check my bibliography to see where what came from what and so credit can be propertly given where it's due.
+This guide was for the most part written from collecting information written in other guides on Template Haskell and quasi-quoting -- from online, wiki, and academic sources.
+Please check my bibliography to see where what came from what so credit can be propertly given where it's due.

-In my opinion,
+Meta-programming is a powerful programming technique that can allow for the generation of user generated syntax extensions and DSLs.
+This is useful in that it can allow a programmer to generate custom code generating syntax extension without otherwise having to change the core language.
+Template Haskell in particular is especially powerful over similar programming langauge costructs (i.e. The C Preprocessor, Lisp's Macro system) in that it makes use of ASTs and reification (through a specific funtion).
+The examples presented above only scratch the surface of what's possible with reification -- imagine the ability to construction entire systems, and then use reify to build AST, then swap in and out entire modules, entirely with the use of Template Haskell.

+Some question that have arised within me from writing this article are: What are the limits of TH's data type system?
+Is it truely possible for TH to represent all of Haskell with the finite set of data types written into the module?
+Is it possible for future language features to defy this set?
+What are the limits of meta-programming -- TH, macros, and similar meta-prorgamming constructs make it possible to write code that writes code -- but are there limits to this -- is it possible to write a macro that can generate a macro, and so on indefinietly?

 Don't forget to checkout the API.
 Everything you need to know, you can for the most part find in the [source](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Lit).
-Also TH does in fact still have bugs, check the issue tracking page if you're dealing with a known issue: see [here](https://ghc.haskell.org/trac/ghc/query?status=new&status=assigned&status=reopened&component=Template+Haskell&order=priority).
+Also TH does in fact have bugs, check the issue tracking page if you're dealing with a known issue: see [here](https://ghc.haskell.org/trac/ghc/query?status=new&status=assigned&status=reopened&component=Template+Haskell&order=priority).

 #### Bibliography
 http://research.microsoft.com/en-us/um/people/simonpj/papers/meta-haskell/meta-haskell.pdf